wateret/mengde/README.md

 ![Demo GIF](docs/mengde.gif)

-(Sprite resource from https://cafe.naver.com/jojopeople , originally from 三國志曹操傳 Chinese MOD)
+(Sprite resource from https://cafe.naver.com/jojopeople, which is originally from 三國志曹操傳 Chinese MODs)

 ## For game engine developers